 Super Bowl LI: The best photos

-Brady is pressured by Atlanta's Grady Jarrett.
-Jarrett got one of Atlanta's two first-half sacks.
+Brady is pressured by Jarrett, who got one of Atlanta's two first-half sacks.

 Super Bowl LI: The best photos